 There’s just that tiny matter of gearing yourself up with the necessary, useful sentences that will allow your trip to go smoothly.

-Maybe you already know a few great words, but we’re going to look at some sentences that will add that much more to your ability to wield the French language authentically.
+Maybe you already know a few great words, but in this post we’re going to look at some French sentences that will improve your ability to wield the French language authentically.

 How to Memorize and Practice Survival French Phrases